opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 PartySelection
 --------------

-A subclass of ``BallotSelection`` representing an option on the ballot that a voter could select in a party contest.
+A subclass of ``BallotSelection`` representing an option that voters could select on a ballot in a party contest.
+Inherits all of the required and optional properties of ``BallotSelection``.

 id
     Open Civic Data-style id in the format ``ocd-partyselection/{{uuid}}``.